dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

 designing the DEP process:

 * **BitTorrent Enhancement Process** as described in [BEP 1][bep-1].
-The Bittorrent protocol has a lot of similarities to Dat, and as a "protocol" is most similar in scope.
+The Bittorrent protocol has a lot of technical similarities to Dat, and as a single protocol family (not a language or full-stack system) is one of the most similar in scope.
+The de facto BEP model is that Drafts are very stable and widely adopted; only the most universal core components are Final.
+The DEP process bases it's type categories on the BEP process.
+There is a single editor and an explicit BDFL in the BEP process.
 * The **[Rust Language RFC Process][rust-rfc]** is relatively new, but has had a huge volume of proposals, rivaling even the IETF.
-The process is relatively lightweight and happens entirely on Github; it is the most similar to the DEP process proposed here.
+The process is relatively lightweight and happens entirely on Github; it is the most similar to the DEP process proposed here, in terms of Draft/Active distinction.
 Rust has strong organizational backing with defined leadership roles; proposals are reviewed by specific sub-teams.
 * **[IETF RFC Process][ietf]**: perhaps the oldest and best known RFC process, under the motto of "rough consensus and working code".
 The process is very bespoke (involving custom file formats and software) and heavy on process